Music Man (company): Departure of Fender

-Low sales stressed the staff.
-The company's internal conflicts caused Leo Fender to form another partnership:
+According to amp technician Kevin Nelson the rift culminated when it turned out that a whole batch of guitars was flawed, and when the neck was investigated, it was discovered that the whole batch had the truss rods mounted upside down.
+This eventually led to an office fist-fight between Tom Walker and Leo Fender over who was responsible for this error.

-Leo had decided to market guitars under another name besides Music Man in 10/79 due to tension between CLF and Music Man.
-Production of bodies and necks for both Music Man and G&L were concurrent up to and including March 1981.
-G&L was incorporated May 1980, although some early models with the moniker "G&L" have body dates from March 1980.
+In November 1979, ties were cut with Leo Fender.
+Fender formed another company, partnering with former Fender company designer George Fullerton to form G&L Musical Instruments.
+G&L was incorporated in May 1980, although some early models with the moniker "G&L" have body dates from March 1980.

-In an interview conducted by Gav Townsing, George Fullerton offers this scenario:

-"At the end of 1979 we stopped building for Music Man and never made another item for them.
-We really weren’t friends at that point and not even talking."

-In November 1979, were cut with Leo Fender, who disliked Music Man's pressure.
 A contract was given to Grover Jackson to build bass bodies and assemble the instruments with CLF necks and the remaining CLF hardware.
 When CLF stopped making necks Jackson made those also.

 Given this climate, the StingRay guitar was quietly dropped from the line, while the Sabre guitar production continued until 1984.
 A graphite-neck StingRay Bass debuted in 1980.
 Fender had been opposed to the idea.
-The guitar was called the Cutlass (with a 'Cutlass II' variant with two pickups) and had a neck was made by Modulus and new translucent finishes.
-The new guitars were able to turn the financial tide and by 1984 the company was near bankruptcy.
-After looking at a few offers Music Man was sold to Ernie Ball on March 7, 1984.
+The guitar was called the Cutlass (with a 'Cutlass II' variant with two pickups) and had a neck made by Modulus and new translucent finishes.
+The new guitars were unable to turn the financial tide and by 1984 the company was near bankruptcy.
+Music Man was sold to Ernie Ball on March 7, 1984.
 Music Man's remaining physical assets were sold on June 1, 1984.
 The production of amplifiers, which were manufactured at a separate factory, ceased.

-Rebirth
+Ernie Ball Music Man

-Ernie Ball had started producing a modern acoustic bass guitar in 1972 under the name Earthwood.
-Ball's partner in this company was George Fullerton.
-The factory, which Ball still owned at the time of the Music Man purchase, was located in San Luis Obispo, California and that is where Music Man started producing basses in 1985.
+Ernie Ball started producing a modern acoustic bass guitar in 1972 under the name Earthwood.
+Sterling Ball, Ernie's son, was an acquaintance of Fender and helped beta-test early Music Man models.
+Sterling took control of the Ernie Ball company in 1974.

+Under Sterling's direction, Ernie Ball acquired Music Man.
+The deal included trademarks, inventory, and a warehouse, but no factory.
+A factory was built with the help of Dudley Gimpel, and instrument production began in 1985.
+The first Ernie Ball Music Man StingRay bass hit the market soon after.

 Ernie Ball Music Man improved their visibility in the guitar market with a succession of new guitar models, which were largely player-endorsed.
 They also introduced a series of new electric bass models.
-Despite this, none of these could compete against Fender or Gibson on sales figures.